Top 10 Interesting and Fun Facts About the Wild West and Cowboys

 And if the settlers were happy at first just to have arrived safely on the beautiful shores of the Pacific, they were not destined to settle down and enjoy the peace.
 Oh, no.

-This was also the period of the long wagon trails, with people migrating along the Oregon Trail to buy the land which had been acquired after the massacre of the native populations.
+This was also the period of the long wagon trains, with people migrating along the Oregon Trail to buy the land which had been acquired after the massacre of the native populations.

 The Gold Rush